-This page contains information on shows I produced and hosted for
+This page contains information and links to shows I produced and hosted for

 my internet radio series "Chicano Music Chronicles," originally

-I spotlight one artist per show and play their best known
+spotlight one artist per show and play their best known and

-recordings by that artist.
-I also interview the
+my favorite recordings by that artist.
+I also

-artists about the recordings and their careers.
-The
+interview the artists about the recordings and their

 only shows of the ones below on which

 I did not have a guest, are the show about my dad, Lalo

 Guerrero, who had passed away before the inception of my show,

 and the show on my own music.
 Shows below feature Lalo Guerrero, Trini Lopez, Chan Romero, El